-Full TitleA Phase II Randomized Parallel Two-Arm Clinical Trial Assessing Comprehensive Ablative Radiation Therapy with or without Avelumab in Unresectable and Metastatic Merkel Cell Carcinoma (CARTA)
+Full TitleA Phase II Single-Arm Clinical Trial Assessing Comprehensive Ablative Radiation Therapy with Avelumab in Unresectable and Metastatic Merkel Cell Carcinoma (CARTA)

 The purpose of this study is to assess the safety and effectiveness of comprehensive ablative radiation therapy (CART) with or without the immunotherapy drug avelumab in patients with inoperable or metastatic Merkel cell carcinoma (MCC) that has continued to grow despite prior immunotherapy.
 Patients will be randomly assigned to receive CART on its own or in combination with avelumab.